Minimizing Taxes without Adversely Affecting Business Value

 minimize taxes on sale of business

-As business brokers, we work with a variety of business owners selling their businesses; and in the course of working with them, we have found a number of common misconceptions.
+As business brokers, we work with a variety of business owners selling their businesses; and in the course of working with them, we have found a number of common misconceptions about minimizing taxes for their business.

 A common misconception of small business owners is that in order to reduce their taxes they must reduce the revenue of the business or artificially inflate expenses.
 While both of these will reduce income taxes, they also dramatically reduce the business value when you sell your business, as well as putting you at risk of IRS penalties if they are not accurately reporting the company’s financial results.